-The experience is built around your Google contacts, so once you're signed in with a Google email address any old contacts you've previously added to another Android model (or typed into Gmail over the years) will pop up here.
-If you haven't updated your phone for a very, very long time, there's the option to import contacts from a SIM card too.
+The experience is built around your Google contacts, so once you're signed in with a Google email address, any old contacts you've previously added to another Android model (or typed into Gmail over the years) will pop up here.

 The dialler supports a form of smart dialling, where it's enough to start typing the first couple of letters from a contact's name for the Z1 to suggest matching numbers in the top half of the screen.

 Given that you're likely to have contacts pulled in from various places and social sites, both with and without meaningful contact details, the OS lets you filter these down a little.